-Unless you develop an infection, especially one that goes too long without being treated, you can live with the keloid while taking steps to minimizing its appearance or eliminating it.
+Unless you develop an infection, especially one that goes too long without being treated, you can live with the keloid while taking steps to minimize its appearance, or eliminating it completely.

 Not everyone develops keloids, and not every piercing will result in one.
 Still, it’s important to know about them so you can make an informed decision and act quickly if one begins to develop.